-This handbook is published on the NHS Terms and Conditions of Service (TCS) 2018 web section.
-It is not published in hard copy.
+This handbook is published on the NHS Employers website.
 It is amended whenever new agreements are reached in the NHS Staff Council.
 Amendments to the handbook are published in numbered pay and conditions circulars which set out details of the changes, including the effective date(s) of changes to pay and conditions.
 The title page shows the number of the latest amendment and the number of the circular which announced it.
 Footnotes refer to the pay circular which contained the last amendment to each section.